ioana-dobre/portfolio/index.markdown

 ![portfolio picture](assets/portfolio_picture.png){:width="250px"}

-I am a Romanian freelancer working with text (transcribing, translating and proofreading) and I am looking for projects related to those skills.
-I am willing to extend my areas of interest and expertise - social sciences.
-So far I transcribed 38 sociological research interviews.
-Also, I proofread a sociological book and I fell in love with proofreading.
-In addition, I contributed to the translation, from English to Romanian, of the psychological support website 7cups.com.

-Given my expertise, my permanent desire to improve and self-determination, I am sure you or your company would benefit from my skills and knowledge.
-Reach out to me and I will be happy to discuss the details of a cooperation from which everyone involved will benefit.
+I offer transcribing, translating and proofreading services.
+I'm native in Romanian and advanced in English (C1).
+My areas of expertise are sociology, ethnology, human resources and social work.
+I am well organized, self driven, reliable and I have experience in working remotely.
+As a professional, I'm proficient in the following software: Microsoft Word, ExpressScribe (for transcribing) and OmegaT (for translation).

+I have transcribed 38 interviews so far.
+Furthermore, I have experience in translating sociological text from English to Romanian and in proofreading sociological books in Romanian.
+In addition, I like to donate my time and skills to various crowd sourced projects which are important to me.
+I have been a contributor to the 7cups translation project and to Wikipedia, where I translate articles from English to Romanian.

+If you have the possibility, why not buy time by hiring me to take care of small details of your work while you can focus more on what's important to you?

 ## My projects